hydratk/hydratk/doc/rst/install/installing.rst

      Installation for Python 2.6 has some differences.
      Module importlib is automatically installed, it is part of standard distribution since 2.7.
-     Library python2.6-dev is installed instead of python-dev.
+     Library python2.6-dev or python2.6-devel is installed instead of python-dev.

   .. note::